asdf2727/brainfuck_interpreter/README.md

 - [x] don't use a je before optimised loops if loops are short
 - [x] skip calculating multiplier if no values depend on it
 - [ ] use xmm for additions if enough adds are close together (preferably alligned)
+- [ ] try to see if move and add is faster than add with offset even if sorted

 # RANT 1